 The information that you provide and that we collect from you could and most often does include personally identifiable information about you, such as your legal name, address, telephone number, and email address that could be used to identify, contact or locate you.

 B. No Information From Children Under Age 13.
-OUR SITES ARE NOT INTENDED FOR USE BY CHILDREN UNDER THE AGE OF 13.
+OUR SITE IS NOT INTENDED FOR USE BY CHILDREN UNDER THE AGE OF 13.
 If you are under the age of 13, you must get the express permission of your parents before using our Sites.
 Do not attempt to provide any personal information about yourself to us.
 If we learn that we have collected personal information from a child under the age of 13, we will promptly delete that information.
 If you believe we might have any information from a child under the age of 13, please contact us on-line so that we may immediately investigate and take appropriate action as soon as practicable.

 C. Non-Personally Identifiable Information We Collect Automatically.
 We also collect certain non-personally identifiable information about your use of our Sites, such as:

 (v) your Operating system version;

 (vi) the last previous web page from where you navigated to our Sites;

 (vii) the time and date of your using our Sites;